Hossam86/geometry_algorithms/README.md

 # gmkl
-## math kernel library for geometry and graphics
+## Math kernel library for geometry and graphics